bitethatthing2/cheechalada/REPOSITORY_RULES.md

    - Do not add new dependencies without permission
    - Do not upgrade major versions of existing dependencies

+8. **FOLLOW INSTRUCTIONS EXACTLY**
+   - ANY instruction given must be followed PRECISELY
+   - Do not deviate from explicit instructions for ANY reason
+   - If an instruction says "don't do X" - never do X under any circumstance
+   - Re-read instructions multiple times to ensure complete understanding
+   - Ask for clarification if instructions are unclear, but NEVER proceed with an action that contradicts a direct instruction

-These rules are mandatory.
+These rules are ABSOLUTELY MANDATORY.
 Failure to follow them will result in broken deployments and repository issues.